“What can I put in my green smoothies if I’m battling candida?”

 A Candida Epidemic Among Raw Foodists and Natural Health Enthusiasts

-Could it be that the typical raw food diet, being so high in fat, makes people more susceptible to the health problems and symptoms that are often attributed to candida?
+Could it be that the typical raw food diet, being so high in fat, makes adherents more susceptible to the health problems and symptoms that are often attributed to candida?

 No Evidence That Candida Overgrowth Is A Common Medical Condition